Atopos666/Atopos666.github.io/blogs.md

      - **Planned Start Date:** Week 4 of Project Timeline
      - Planned Activities:
        - Benchmark the performance of the GPU-based systems against the existing CPU-based systems.
      - Address any identified performance bottlenecks.
        - Finalize integration and prepare for the project demonstration.
    - Goals:
        - Achieve significant performance improvements over the CPU-based systems.
        - Ensure the physical correctness of the simulation and rendering results.

 ### Next Steps:

 - Complete the GPU porting of the MGPCG algorithm and the wavefront path tracing framework.
   - Begin comprehensive integration testing with the complete simulation and rendering system.
 - Conduct detailed performance analysis to identify and address any inefficiencies.

-  ### Conclusion

-  The development and integration of the MGPCG algorithm are critical for enhancing the performance of our GPU-accelerated fluid simulation system.
-Achieving this milestone will not only demonstrate the technical capabilities of our team but also significantly advance the state of our final project.

-  This milestone documentation should provide a clear and structured record of the MGPCG algorithm's implementation phases within our project.
-This will assist in tracking progress, evaluating performance, and ensuring successful completion of the integration.